-Any module shall also be capable of being taken off the critical load manually for maintenance without disturbing the critical load bus.
-With one or more modules off-line, a malfunction of another module shall cause the load to be transferred automatically and without interruption to the bypass line by the use of the modules' built-in bypass static switches, if the load exceeds the capacity of the modules remaining on-line.
+Any module shall also be capable of being isolated from the critical load manually for maintenance without disturbing the critical load bus.
+With one or more modules off-line, a malfunction of another module shall cause the load to be transferred automatically and without interruption to the bypass line by the use of the system level bypass static switch, if the load exceeds the capacity of the modules remaining on-line.